alpnak/Signal_Processing_MATLAB/README.md

-# ELE371-Signals-Systems-Image-Audio-Processing
+# Image and Audio Signal Processing Project With MATLAB

 MATLAB coursework project for **ELE 371 – Signals and Systems** (TOBB University of Economics and Technology, Spring 2024).
 The project applies core signals-and-systems concepts — convolution, the Fourier transform, filtering, and amplitude modulation — to real image and audio data.

-## Description

-This repository contains seven MATLAB exercises split into two parts:

-- **Image Processing** – reading and inspecting RGB/grayscale images, pixel-level statistics and probability, histogram analysis, image arithmetic (inversion, thresholding/color-mapping), downsampling and 2×2 pooling (max/min/average), edge detection via 2D convolution, and denoising with Gaussian noise and Gaussian filtering.
-- **Audio Processing & AM Communication** – time- and frequency-domain analysis of an audio signal, adding echo via an impulse response, AM modulation/demodulation at two carrier frequencies, adding and removing white Gaussian noise with a Butterworth low-pass filter, and signal recovery.

-Each script is self-contained, runnable, and commented in Turkish (as required by the course), and produces the figures and console output documented in the accompanying report.
+It contains seven MATLAB exercises split into two parts: **Image Processing** (reading and inspecting RGB/grayscale images, pixel-level statistics and probability, histogram analysis, image arithmetic, downsampling and 2×2 pooling, edge detection via 2D convolution, and denoising) and **Audio Processing & AM Communication** (time- and frequency-domain analysis, echo via an impulse response, AM modulation/demodulation at two carrier frequencies, adding/removing white Gaussian noise with a Butterworth low-pass filter, and signal recovery).
+Each script is self-contained, runnable, commented in Turkish (as required by the course), and produces the figures and console output documented in the accompanying report.
+Running the scripts requires MATLAB (developed/tested on R2023b or later) with the Image Processing Toolbox (`rgb2gray`, `imnoise`, `imgaussfilt`, `imhist`, `imwrite`, `imfinfo`), the Signal Processing Toolbox (`butter`, `filter`, `awgn`, `conv`, `conv2`, `fft`), and audio I/O support (`audioread`, `audiowrite`, `sound`).

 ## Repository Structure